BleezDEV/Donut-Maze-Game/README.md

 -You are deployed in a randomly generated maze, and you have 20 seconds to collect as many donuts as you can.

 -WASD to move the character up, down, left, and right

+-This was one of my first python games, and I programmed it when I didn't know OOP, so there are no game objects.

+-I hope to one day have the time to add OOP and fix some of the code.